-The OpenAM Release Notes section, "Changes and Deprecated Functionality" in the Release Notes describes the differences between API versions.
+The AM Release Notes section, "Changes and Deprecated Functionality" in the Release Notes describes the differences between API versions.

-A.3.2.
+A.4.2.
 Specifying an Explicit REST API Version

-You can specify which version of the REST API to use by adding an Accept-API-Version header to the request, as in the following example, which is requesting resource version 2.0 and protocol version 1.0:
+You can specify which version of the REST API to use by adding an Accept-API-Version header to the request.
+The following example requests resource version 2.0 and protocol version 1.0:

 '''

 $ curl \

---request POST \
+--request POST

+\

+--header "Content-Type: application/json"

---header "X-OpenAM-Username: demo" \
+--header "X-OpenAM-Username: demo"

+\

---header "X-OpenAM-Password: changeit" \
+--header "X-OpenAM-Password: changeit"

+\

---header "Accept-API-Version: resource=2.0, protocol=1.0" \
+--header "Accept-API-Version: resource=2.0, protocol=1.0"

+\

+--data "{}" \

 https://openam.example.com:8443/openam/json/realms/root/authenticate

 '''

-You can configure the default behavior OpenAM will take when a REST call does not specify explicit version information.
+You can configure the default behavior AM will take when a REST call does not specify explicit version information.
 For more information, see "Configuring the Default REST API Version for a Deployment".

-A.3.3.
+A.4.3.
 Configuring the Default REST API Version for a Deployment

-You can configure the default behavior OpenAM will take when a REST call does not specify explicit version information using either of the following procedures:
+You can configure the default behavior AM will take when a REST call does not specify explicit version information using either of the following procedures:

-- "Configure Versioning Behavior by using the AM Console" - "Configure Versioning Behavior by using the ssoadm"
+- "Configure Versioning Behavior by using the AM Console" - "Configure Versioning Behavior by Using the ssoadm Command"